javierv/swissfork/README.markdown

 TODO
 ----

-1. API to manage a whole tournament and not just a round.
+1. Import and export files coded in the FIDE Data Exchange Format.
-2. Import and export files coded in the FIDE Data Exchange Format.
+2. Pairings checker.
-3. Pairings checker.
+3. Refine the API.
 4. Random Tournament Generator.
 5. Support more pairing algorithms.